Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Versioning and Parameter Management

 Anthill operational parameters — aggregation windows, escalation thresholds, cross-signal correlation rules — are versioned separately from this specification document.
 Parameter versioning follows the Stack Family convention.
-This specification document version (v0.1) defines the normative framework within which operational parameters are applied; parameter values are maintained by the DNSO and published in the operational log.
+This specification document version (v0.1.2) defines the normative framework within which operational parameters are applied; parameter values are maintained by the DNSO and published in the operational log.
+Parameter publication format is addressed in Appendix A.

 Contact and Further Information